geo-martino/dbt-contracts/README.md

 - [`has_matching_data_type`](https://geo-martino.github.io/dbt-contracts/reference/columns.html#has-matching-data-type): Check whether the data type configured in a column's properties matches the data type in the database.
 - [`has_matching_index`](https://geo-martino.github.io/dbt-contracts/reference/columns.html#has-matching-index): Check whether the index position within the properties of a column's table

-You may also [configure a generator](https://geo-martino.github.io/dbt-contracts/reference/columns.html#generators) to automatically and dynamically generate properties files for these columns from database objects
+You may also [configure a generator](https://geo-martino.github.io/dbt-contracts/reference/columns.html#generator) to automatically and dynamically generate properties files for these columns from database objects.

 ### Sources